Elliot Miles

 Elliot Miles (born 26 June 1997) is a Jersey cricketer.
 He was named in Jersey's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
 He played in Jersey's opening fixture, against Vanuatu, on 3 September 2017.

-In April 2018, he was named in Jersey's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
+He was a member of Jersey's squad for the 2018 ICC World Cricket League Division Four tournament in Malaysia.
 In August 2018, he was named in Jersey's squad for the 2018–19 ICC World Twenty20 Europe Qualifier tournament in the Netherlands.

 In May 2019, he was named in Jersey's squad for the 2019 T20 Inter-Insular Cup against Guernsey.
 He made his Twenty20 International (T20I) debut for Jersey against Guernsey on 31 May 2019.
 The same month, he was named in Jersey's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Europe Qualifier tournament in Guernsey.

 In September 2019, he was named in Jersey's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In November 2019, he was named in Jersey's squad for the Cricket World Cup Challenge League B tournament in Oman.
 He made his List A debut, for Jersey against Uganda, on 2 December 2019.

 In October 2021, Miles was named in Jersey's T20I squad for the Regional Final of the 2021 ICC Men's T20 World Cup Europe Qualifier tournament.

+In March 2023, he was named in Jersey's squad for the 2023 Cricket World Cup Qualifier Play-off.
+He made his One Day International (ODI) debut on 27 March 2023, for Jersey against Canada in that tournament.